pietro-fantini/macro-mcp/README.md

 ## Usage

-Once configured in Claude Desktop, you can ask Claude to get nutritional information:
+Once configured in Claude Desktop, you can ask Claude to:

-**Example prompts:**
+**Get nutritional information:**
 - "What are the macros for chicken breast?"
 - "Get nutrition information for salmon"
 - "How many calories are in avocado per 100g?"

+**Track meals (requires Supabase setup):**
+- "Save my breakfast: 2 eggs and toast"
+- "Record my lunch: grilled chicken salad with 150g chicken and 50g mixed greens"
+- "Log my dinner for today"

+**Get user information (requires Supabase setup):**
+- "Get user data for pietro.fantini"
+- "Find user by ID: [user-uuid]"

 ### Example Output